Oyster Creek Golf and Country Club| Englewood FL

 It is far away from Genuity, but it works.
 The Lee Island Coast is made up of the coastal islands of Captiva and Sanibel.
 The coast also includes the cities of Fort Myers and Bonita Springs.
 Funny, with those beautiful islands included, they couldn't come up with a fancier name?

 At certain times, it can be a little crazy down here, and islands always have their advantages and disadvantages.
 The biggest drawback is limited space, and Sanibel is pushing the envelope.
 The tiny island is sometimes so overcrowded that the fun falls by the wayside in season.
-It already costs you $6/day to cross the bridge and another $.75/hour to park your vehicle.
+While the use of the bridge costs already a few dollars, parking on the island is also not for free.
 After a 2-week beach vacation, you would own a substantial part of the island if that was an investment.

 Gold Coast